-Material estimates that are particularly susceptible to significant change relate to the determination of the allowance for loan losses, goodwill, fair value of junior subordinated debt, deferred tax assets and liabilities, and the valuation of real estate acquired in connection with foreclosures or in satisfaction of loans.
+Material estimates that are particularly susceptible to significant change relate to the determination of the allowance for credit losses and fair value of junior subordinated debt (TRUPs).

-Subsequent events - The Company has evaluated events and transactions for potential recognition or disclosure through the day the financial statements were issued.
+Subsequent events - The Company has evaluated events and transactions for potential recognition or disclosure through the day the consolidated financial statements were issued.

 Significant Accounting Policies - The Company follows accounting standards set by the Financial Accounting Standards Board, commonly referred to as "FASB."
 FASB sets generally accepted accounting principles (GAAP) that the Company follows to ensure the consistent reporting of its consolidated financial condition, consolidated results of operations, and consolidated cash flows.
-References to GAAP issued by FASB in these footnotes are to FASB Accounting Standards Codification, sometimes referred to as the Codification or ASC.
+References to GAAP issued by FASB in these footnotes are to FASB Accounting Standards Codification, sometimes referred to as the Codification, or ASC.
 The following is a summary of significant policies:

 - a.
-Cash and Cash equivalents Cash and cash equivalents include cash on hand and amounts due from banks.
+Cash and cash equivalents Cash and cash equivalents include cash on hand and amounts due from correspondent banks.
 At times throughout the year, balances can exceed FDIC insurance limits.
 Generally, federal funds sold and repurchase agreements are sold for one-day periods.
-The Bank did not have any repurchase agreements during 2022 or 2021.
+The Bank did not have any repurchase agreements during 2023 or 2022.
 All cash and cash equivalents have maturities when purchased of three months or less. - b.
 Securities Debt securities classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from net income and reported, net of tax, as a separate component of comprehensive income (loss) and shareholders' equity.
-Debt securities classified as held to maturity are carried at amortized cost.
+Debt securities classified as held-to-maturity are carried at amortized cost.
 Gains and losses on disposition are reported using the specific identification method for the adjusted basis of the securities sold.
 Premiums and discounts are recognized in interest income using the interest method over the period to maturity.

-The Company classifies its debt securities as available for sale or held to maturity, and periodically reviews its investment portfolio on an individual security basis.
-Securities that are to be held for indefinite periods of time (including, but not limited to, those that management intends to use as part of its asset/liability management strategy, and those which may be sold in response to changes in interest rates, changes in prepayments or any such other factors) are classified as securities available for sale.
-Securities which the Company has the ability and intent to hold to maturity are classified as held to maturity.
-There were no securities held to maturity as of December 31, 2022.
+The Company periodically reviews its investment portfolio on an individual security basis.
+Securities that are to be held for indefinite periods of time are classified as available-for-sale.
+Those include, but are not limited to, securities that management intends to use as part of its asset/liability management strategy, as well as those which may be sold in response to changes in interest rates, changes in prepayments, or other factors.
+Securities which the Company has the ability and intent to hold to maturity are classified as held-to-maturity.
+There were no securities classified as held-to-maturity as of December 31, 2023.